 Welcome to Depot!

 Depot is a remote container build service that makes image builds up to 20x faster than building Docker images inside generic CI providers (with some projects showing even faster speedups).
-Docker image builds get sent to a fast builder instance, with a persistent cache.
+Docker image builds get sent to a fast builder instance with a persistent cache.
 The resulting image can then be downloaded locally or pushed to a registry.
 Adopting Depot is easy, as the Depot CLI

 depot build command accepts the same arguments as